petterdaae/daae.dev/README.md

 ## Deployment

 - The remix app is automatically deployed from the main branch to [daae.dev](https://daae.dev) with [Vercel](https://vercel.com/petterdaae/daae-dev/deployments).
-- Sanity Studio is deployed manually to [daae.sanity.studio](https://daae.sanity.studio) with `npx sanity deploy` from the `/sanity` folder.
+- Sanity Studio is automatically deployed from the main branch to [daae.sanity.studio](https://daae.sanity.studio) with GitHub Actions.

 ## Monitoring